isomerpages/mlaw-corp/news/speeches/_posts/2014-06-20-Speech-by-MinLaw-Permanent-Secretary-Dr-Beh-Swan-Gin-at-the-International-Bar-Association-Law-Firm-Management-First-Asia-Conference.md

 <li>
 This growth in Asia is expected to continue.
 <ul>
-<li> The Asian Development Bank suggests that by 2050, Asia could account for half of global GDP, trade and investment.<li>
+<li> The Asian Development Bank suggests that by 2050, Asia could account for half of global GDP, trade and investment.</li>
 </ul>

 </li>